ECHO Study Finds Exposure to Phenols During Pregnancy Associated with Changes in Non-Nutritive Suck Patterns in Infants

 Who sponsored this study?

-This research was supported by the Environmental influences on Child Health Outcomes (ECHO) Program, Office of The Director, National Institutes of Health.
+The Environmental influences on Child Health Outcomes (ECHO) Program, National Institutes of Health supported this research.

 What were the study results?